Lewice/Lewice.github.io/README.md

   <button class="submit-button" onclick="submitOrder()">Submit Order</button>
   <button class="reset-button" onclick="resetCalculator()">Reset</button>

-  <h3>Employee of the Month</h3>
+  <h3>Employee of the Week</h3>
 <div class="employee-box">
   <img src="Zach_employee_of_the_month.jpg" alt="Employee of the Week!">
-  <p>Meet our exceptional employee of the month, Zach!
+  <p>Meet our exceptional employee of the Week, Zach!
 He consistently goes above and beyond in providing excellent service to our customers.
 Congratulations, Zach!</p>
 </div>